-Located in Yellowknife and reporting to the Team Lead- Business Analysis Services, the Senior Business Analyst plans and undertakes business analysis and requirements elicitation and documentation for large/ complex initiatives, typically (but not exclusively) involving development and implementation of information systems and solutions.
-Services are delivered on behalf of the Government of the Northwest Territories and NWT Housing Corporation, and projects cost can vary upwards of $3M and have significant organizational, financial and reputational risk.
+Located in Yellowknife and reporting to the Team Lead - Business Analysis Services, the Senior Business Analyst plans and undertakes business analysis and requirements elicitation and documentation for large/complex initiatives, typically (but not exclusively) involving the development and implementation of information systems and solutions.
+Services are delivered on behalf of all GNWT departments and NWT Housing Corporation, and projects cost can vary upwards of $3M and have significant organizational, financial and reputational risk.

 KNOWLEDGE, SKILLS AND ABILITIES:

 • Expert knowledge of Business Analysis practices such as those defined by the International Institute of Business Analysis (IIBM) Business Analysis Body of Knowledge (BABOK Guide);

 • General knowledge of Project Management practices such as those described in the Project Management Body of Knowledge (PMBOK);

 • General Knowledge of the software development lifecycle, as well as the various methodologies including predictive (plan-driven) approaches or adaptive (iterative/agile);

 • Working knowledge of software development methods, practices and processes;

 • Knowledge of standard budgeting and accounting concepts and techniques;